Woman filling in a form while waiting at the clinic

 A mammogram is a low-dose X-ray examination of the breast and breast tissue [1].
 The main purpose of a mammogram is to help detect and diagnose breast-related medical issues like breast cancer, tumors, and cysts before symptoms appear.
 While discussion of these medical conditions can feel scary, early detection is very important because it can often lead to easier treatment.
 A mammogram might be recommended by a healthcare professional if you are already experiencing breast-related symptoms, but mammograms are also routine procedures for monitoring breast tissue health.

 During a mammogram, the breasts are X-rayed by a special machine.
-A trained technician will place one breast at a time between two plates and compress, or flatten, the breast between the plates.
+A trained technologist will place one breast at a time between two plates and compress, or flatten, the breast between the plates.
 This allows the machine to take a clear image of the breast tissue while exposing the patient to the lowest possible amount of radiation.

 After the X-ray, the images are sent to a radiologist who examines them to check for any abnormalities.
 The radiologist will consult the patient’s previous mammograms if there are any, to look for changes in the breast tissue over time.